Style-based Clustering of Visual Artworks and the Play of Neural Style-Representations: Style Feature Exploration

-\textbf{Artwork style concept annotation representation ($F_{annot}$)} In this approach, we annotate artworks with style concepts based on the fundamental principles of art as described in \cite{8334453}, wherein a set of 59 different concepts across seven visual elements have been proposed (see Figure \ref{fig:feat_ext} (c)).
+In this approach, we annotate artworks with style concepts based on the fundamental principles of art \cite{ocvirk1968art}.
+A set of 59 different concepts across seven visual elements has been utilized by \cite{8334453} in their work (see Figure \ref{fig:feat_ext_txt} (b)).
 Formally, we obtain the artwork representation for an artwork $a_i$ with style concept annotation as:

-where $S$ is the style concept annotator and $T$ is the text encoder to encode the style concepts of an artwork.
-The style-concept-annotator considers the \textit{taxonomy} given in Figure \ref{fig:feat_ext} (c) and the \textit{instruction} and associates the style concepts (for each visual element) from the taxonomy to a given artwork $a_i$.
+where, $S$ is the style concept annotator and $T$ is the one-hot encoder to encode the style concepts of an artwork into a one-hot vector.
+The style concept annotator considers the \textit{taxonomy} given in Figure \ref{fig:feat_ext_txt} (c) and the \textit{instruction} is to associate the style concepts (for each visual elements) from the taxonomy to a given artwork $a_i$.
+The instruction is constructed in a manner where the instruction includes a query for each style attribute.
+Similar to $F_{StyleCap}$, we leverage the InternVL 2 as the style concept annotator.
+After obtaining the style concepts, we turn the 59 style concepts into a one-hot vector based on if a style concept is present in the artwork or not.

-In our work, we leverage the Large Language and Vision Assistant (LLaVA) 1.5 model \cite{liu2023visual} as a style concept annotator ($S$).
-It is a large multi-modal model that combines the CLIP ViT-L \cite{clip} vision encoder and the Vicuna 1.5 13B text encoder fine-tuned from the LLaMA model \cite{touvron2023llama}.
-LLaVa can be used for general-purpose visual and language understanding tasks where, given an image and a query, the model can answer the given query based on the image.
-We use sentence-transformer \cite{reimers2019sentencebert} as the text encoder ($T$) to obtain the 384-dimensional representation $F_{annot}$ for each artwork.

 The style information available with this method is fine-grained across various artistic style dimensions.
-Note that we use LLaVA and sentence-transformer as a proxy, and it may be replaced with other suitable style concept annotators and text encoders, respectively.
+It is to be noted that we use InternVL 2 as a proxy and it could be replaced with other style concept annotators.